ghostoptimizer/auto-provision-ec2/README.md

 ---

-What I learned building a tiny, repeatable server on AWS.
-If this helps you, awesome.
-If you’d do something differently, I’d love to hear it.

----

 Why I built this

 I wanted a clean, repeatable way to bring up a server without clicking around or SSH’ing to set things up.
 The target: one command to create it, one command to remove it, and a small check to prove it works.